HectorVurchio/DataStructures/README.md

 # DataStructures
-Here I've deposited some excercises about data structures
+Here I've saved some excercises about data structures